WATCH: Video Captures Passaic DEA Raid, 85 Pounds Of Coke, Heroin Seized In Three Busts

 Cellphone video captures the Passaic raid that included Fabian-Pena being taken into custody on Wednesday.

-Also participating in the DEA New Jersey Task Force investigation and raids were members of the Mercer County Prosecutor’s Office in Trenton and Hamilton Township police, Carpenito said.
+Also participating in the DEA New Jersey Task Force investigation, raids and arrests were members of the Mercer County Prosecutor’s Office in Trenton and Hamilton Township police, Carpenito said.

 (The New Jersey State Police led the task force, which is comprised of DEA special agents and officers from various county and local police departments in the state.)